Max Sedgley

-Max Sedgley is a British producer, drummer and disc jockey, currently signed to the independent record label, Sunday Best (founded by Rob da Bank), and Jalapeno Records.
+Max Sedgley is a British producer, multi-instrumentalist and disc jockey, currently signed to the independent record labels Sunday Best (founded by Rob da Bank), Jalapeno Records and Om Records.
 In 2004, Sedgley released his first single, "Happy", a remix of which was later used by ITV as the theme music to their coverage of the Euro 2004 football tournament, was featured in the EA Sports game FIFA Street as well as in a promotional advert for Super Mario Galaxy.
 It has also been used on adverts for Ambrosia and Bacardi Rum.
-It reached #30 in the UK Singles Chart in July 2004.
+It reached No. 30 on the UK Singles Chart in July 2004.

 Education

 Sedgley was educated at Dulwich College, a boarding independent school for boys in Dulwich, in South London.
 Between the ages of 10 and 13, he studied percussion under James Blades.
 At the University of Edinburgh he studied composition, orchestration, percussion and piano, and graduated with a degree in classical music.